 The 3.5mm headphone jack makes the Beyerdynamic Custom Game compatible with just about any device.
 Plus, there’s a mute switch, and on the right, is a multi-function button, which calls upon virtual assistants.
 The other side houses a volume dial.
 Initially, it looks easy to accidentally adjust, but usage has proved otherwise.
 As we cover in the following section, yes, users can plug directly into their controller, if it allows for it.

-How do the sliders work?
+How to adjust the sliders

 Just like the Custom One Pro, the Beyerdynamic Custom Game integrates adjustable sound sliders, which reveal or conceal a series of three bass reflex vents; like a physical EQ-ing mechanism.
 As the position numbers ascend, so too does the bass emphasis.
 Switching directly from the first position to the fourth creates a distinct contrast, but gradual transitions are harder to differentiate.